viking-saver/windows-itpro-docs/windows/security/book/cloud-services-protect-your-work-information.md

 - Single sign-on (SSO) to enterprise and SaaS applications
 - No use of consumer Microsoft Account identity

 Organizations and users can join or register their Windows devices with Microsoft Entra ID to get a seamless experience to both native and web applications.
-In addition, users can setup Windows Hello for Business or FIDO2 security keys with Microsoft Entra ID and benefit from greater security with passwordless authentication.
+In addition, users can set up Windows Hello for Business or FIDO2 security keys with Microsoft Entra ID and benefit from greater security with passwordless authentication.

 In combination with Microsoft Intune, Microsoft Entra ID offers powerful security control through Conditional Access to restrict access to organizational resources to healthy and compliant devices.
 Note that Microsoft Entra ID is only supported on Windows Pro and Enterprise editions.